hparvez307/Music-Planet--summer-camp-school/README.md

 * We used dotenv and environment variable to secure or hide our sensible configuration info.

 * We used mongodb as our database to a store all the data of our website.

-* We deployed our server on vercel.

-* Deployment:
-   Server-side deployed on Vercel

  *   Server-side technologies: